 The heart of my work has gradually shifted from administration alone to helping churches and Christian mission agencies become effective in all they do.
 This has come through a steadily widening range of assignments and commissions.

 Since 2009 I have seen my work gradually shifting again to include a greater range of strategic initiatives on a national scale, including the launch and growth of the UK Church Administrator Network (UCAN) and the further development of my writing output in the Resources section of this website.
 My vision is for the whole Church to seek and encourage spiritual gifts of administration so that it can become healthy and effective for Christ.

 Since 2013 I have been in a period of succession planning so that others can take this vision forward over the coming years.
-For example, I hope to hand over my work with Church Administrators to a new team in September 2017 so I can return to my original focus on consultancy, training and writing.
+For example, I am planning to hand over my work with Church Administrators (UCAN) to a new team in September 2017 so I can return to my original focus on consultancy, training and writing.

 I long to see Christians get their act together so that their life in Jesus Christ and their work for him can prosper.